assembledadam/aws-generate-thumbs/readme.md

 Right now the source and destination buckets are constants/hardcoded.
 Use [node-lambda](https://github.com/RebelMail/node-lambda) to test and deploy it.

-**Important: Keys exist in .env file - remove if ever making this public.**

 Lambda input JSON:

     {